 - $100.00 Registration Deposit

 - $250.00 Books &Materials Fee

 - $75.00 Lab Fee

 Registration must be completed in person.
-Students must be at least 18 years of age, possess high school transcripts or GED and must provide proof at Admission.
-Students must attend one of AAHCs Career Overview Orientations before the application process can be completed.
-Students must fill out application for chosen course, pass admissions test, and have a successful interview with an AAHC staff member.
-Before start of class, all students must provide (2) written letters of reference (1 personal and 1 professional).
+Students must pose high school transcripts or GED.
+Students must attend one of Academy of Allied Health Career Overview Orientations before the application process can be completed.
+Students must fill out Application for chosen course, complete assessment, and have a successful interview with a staff member.
+Before start of class all students must provide (2) written letters of reference (1 personal and 1 professional).

 The Academy of Allied Health’s Phlebotomy Technician Program is authorized by The Tennessee Higher Education Commission (THEC).
 This authorization has to be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety and fiscal responsibility.